TimurRybakov/ConfigurationRepository/README.md

 > app.Run();
 > ```
 > Here we:
-> - extract connection string named "Dapper" from existing configuration providers (i.e. "appsettings,json");
+> - extract connection string named "Dapper" from existing configuration providers (i.e. `appsettings,json`);
-> - add database repository using Dapper with AddDapperRepository() extension method;
+> - add database repository using Dapper with `AddDapperRepository()` extension method;
-> - define database connection factory that will create database connection for our provider using UseDbConnectionFactory() extension method and our connection string;
+> - define database connection factory that will create database connection for our provider using `UseDbConnectionFactory()` extension method and our connection string;
-> - define the select configuration query with WithSelectConfigurationQuery() extension method.
+> - define the select configuration query with `WithSelectConfigurationQuery()` extension method.

 If our database source can change at any time in any way we may also add configuration reloader that with periodically reload our configuration from database:
 > ```csharp